Forbidden!

 Comma splices

-How to do a Works Cited list
+How to do a works-cited list

-Present tense when referring to texts
+Always use present tense when referring to texts.

 You must staple your papers!
 A stapler is required equipment for this class!